 Reset user ids and passwords

 SCHOOL SITE FACILITATOR: Each school has a School Site Facilitator.
 The School Site Facilitator will register you, distribute / collect required hardcopy resources and materials for E-School course, and provide general support at the school level.

 View the School Site Facilitator Directory or contact your school counselor for assistance.

 E-SCHOOL REGISTRAR: Kammie Hayashibara can assist with enrollment, registration, and student-related concerns.

-E-SCHOOL SUPPORT COORDINATOR: The E-School Support Coordinator will help with student intervention and be a communication liaison between the student, instructor and school.
-Contact E-School Support Coordinator, Paula Li, by email at email@example.com
+E-SCHOOL SUPPORT COORDINATOR: The E-School Support Coordinator will inform schools of student academic integrity cases and be a communication liaison between the student, parent, instructor and school for unique student situations.
+Contact E-School Support Coordinator, Paula Li, by email at email@example.com.

 8. Reporting Student Progress